This country-specific Q&A provides an overview to employment and labour law in Sweden.

 Is it possible to restrict a worker from working for competitors after the termination of employment?
 If yes, describe any relevant requirements or limitations.

 It is possible to restrict the employee from working for competitors through post-termination restriction covenants set out in the employment agreement or as a separate agreement.
 The post-termination restriction covenants are only valid if certain conditions are met.
-In principle, the post-termination restriction covenants should only be used when the employee’s position require such restriction, i.e. if there is an aggravated risk that the position handles, and is able to reveal, trade secrets.
+In principle, the post-termination restriction covenants should only be used when the employee’s position require such restriction, i.e. if there is an aggravated risk that the employee handles, and is able to reveal, trade secrets.
 In addition to the above, post-termination restrictions are only enforceable if they are reasonable.

-The duration of a non-competition covenant should not normally be nine months and shall not exceed 18 months.
+The duration of a non-competition covenant should normally be nine months and shall not exceed 18 months.
 A non-competition covenant may be considered unfair if the employee does not receive compensation for the inconvenience the covenant imposes on the employee.
 According to an authoritative collective bargaining agreement and market practice, employees are entitled to the difference between their salary at the time of the expiry of their employment and the income they may earn from a new non-competing employment.
 This compensation is however capped at 60 per cent of the salary at the expiry of the employment.

 A non-competition covenant is usually combined with a contractual penalty.
 The penalty is normally set between three and six monthly salaries for each breach.